hosseybposh/jax_kan/README.md

 # IMPORTANT NOTE
 This is a work in progress.
 It's a port from efficient implementation repo mentioned earlier.
-Currently woring on writing very strict tests to ensre the outputs from both implementations are equal.
-Feel free to contribute please.
+Currently everything is tested against the pytorch implementation except for the `update_grid` method.
+Flax is pretty strict with parameter manipulation outside of computational graph functions so trying to figure out a clean way to do that.
+Please feel free to contribute.
 ## Installation